frappe/erpnext/erpnext/docs/user/manual/en/accounts/purchase-invoice.md

 To make a new Purchase Invoice:
-> type "new purchase invoice" into the search bar then select "New Purchase Invoice from the drop down"
+> type "new purchase invoice" into the search bar then select "New Purchase Invoice" from the drop down

 or click on “Make Purchase Invoice” in Purchase Order or Purchase Receipt.

+You can also create a Purchase Invoice from:
+> Accounts > Billing > Purchase Invoice > New Purchase Invoice

 <img class="screenshot" alt="Purchase Invoice" src="{{docs_base_url}}/assets/img/accounts/purchase-invoice.png">